gulezgin/Sentiment-Analysis-exercise/README.md

-# Sentiment Analysis with Python (YouTube Comments Dataset)

 This project is a sentiment analysis pipeline built with Python, inspired by the [Sentiment Analysis YouTube Tutorial](https://www.kaggle.com/code/robikscube/sentiment-analysis-python-youtube-tutorial).
-The goal is to classify YouTube video comments as positive, negative, or neutral using machine learning and natural language processing techniques.
+The goal is to classify amazon comments as positive, negative, or neutral using machine learning and natural language processing techniques.

 ## 📌 Project Overview
 The project walks through the entire sentiment analysis workflow, including:

-1. Data Collection (YouTube comments dataset)
+1. Data Collection
 2. Data Cleaning and Preprocessing
 3. Sentiment Labeling
 4. Text Vectorization (TF-IDF, Count Vectorizer)